jdbi/jdbi/README.md

 ## Prerequisites

-Jdbi 3 requires Java 8 or better.
+Jdbi 3 requires Java 8 or better to run.
+Jdbi 3 requires Java 11 or better to compile.

 We run CI tests against Java 8, 11, 14, and 15.
 We recommend running the latest GA JDK.